P-Askew-Eng/RESTMSc/README.md

 ##Contents

-1. Food Waste Sankey.py
+1. Food Waste Sankey.py - draw a Sankey diagram of food waste flows based on WRAP data
-2. ADSiteAnalysis.R
+2. ADSiteAnalysis.R - anlayse AD sites from ADBA/NNFCC data
+3. Buswell.R - calculate volume of gas produced from a given formula and mass of feedstock using Buswell equation.